-2.1.12 Lightweight Concrete
+2.1.11 Lightweight Concrete

-Lightweight Concrete is only permitted in cast-in-place decks and barrier parapets.
+Lightweight Concrete is only permitted in cast-in-place deck slabs and barrier parapets.
 Use lightweight concrete that conforms to the requirements of the Sand Lightweight Concrete Special Provision in Exhibit 5.
 When calculating dead loads, include a minimum allowance of 7 pounds per cubic foot for reinforcing steel.

-2.1.13 Post-Tensioning
+2.1.12 Post-Tensioning

-Post-tensioning is not permitted for this project.
+Post-tensioning is not permitted for this project except where allowed for use by SCDOT with cored slab structures.

-2.1.14 Bridge Decks
+2.1.13 Bridge Decks